 What is Buyer Readiness Score?

-A buyer readiness scorecard assesses first-time buyer preparedness across 8 critical dimensions: deposit savings, credit score, income stability, mortgage in principle, solicitor appointment, survey awareness, additional costs budget, and legal readiness.
-A high score means you are positioned to move quickly when you find the right property, giving you a significant advantage in competitive markets.
+A buyer readiness scorecard assesses first-time homebuyer preparedness across 8 critical dimensions: down payment savings, FICO credit score, income stability, mortgage pre-approval, title company/closing agent selection, home inspection awareness, closing costs budget, and insurance/legal readiness.
+A high score means you are positioned to move quickly when you find the right home, giving you a significant advantage in US competitive markets where sellers often receive multiple offers within days of listing.

 The Formula